-While we are unsure of what the Standard Edition of Sims 5 will cost in comparison to Limited Editions of the game, most blockbuster titles that have released in 2020 are listed somewhere around the £50 mark, although the PS5 and Xbox Series S/X versions of the game may cost up to £70.
+While we are unsure of what the Standard Edition of Sims 5 will cost although in comparison to Limited Editions of the game, most blockbuster titles that have released in 2020 and 2021 are listed somewhere around the £50 mark, although the PS5 and Xbox Series S/X versions of the game may cost up to £70.

 Though it is still unclear what goodies will be provided with limited-edition versions of the game, we will likely get an update soon.

 Will it be on the PS4?

 With EA displaying a pattern of 'release on PC first, then consoles', it's unclear if the title would grace the PS4 anytime soon.